Joseph Wendel: Biography

-Pope Pius XII named him Archbishop of Munich and Freising on August 9, 1952 (three Bishops of Speyer have become Archbishop of Munich and Freising, the others being Michael von Faulhaber and Friedrich Wetter), and created him Cardinal Priest of S. Maria Nuova in the consistory of January 12, 1953.
-On February 4, 1956, Wendel became the Apostolic Vicar of the Catholic Military Ordinariate of Germany.
+Pope Pius XII named him Archbishop of Munich and Freising on 9 August 1952 (three Bishops of Speyer have become Archbishop of Munich and Freising, the others being Michael von Faulhaber and Friedrich Wetter), and created him Cardinal Priest of S. Maria Nuova in the consistory of 12 January 1953.
+On 4 February 1956, Wendel became the Apostolic Vicar of the Catholic Military Ordinariate of Germany.
 He was one of the cardinal electors in the 1958 papal conclave, which selected Pope John XXIII.
 The German prelate also made gestures of ecumenism to Protestants, and organized the International Eucharistic Congress in Munich in 1960.

 Shortly after delivering his New Year's Eve sermon, Wendel died from a heart attack in Munich, at age 59.
-He is buried in the metropolitan cathedral of that same city.
+He is buried in the metropolitan cathedral of that city.